ArnabUshna24/Titanic-Disaster-Analysis/README.md

 ## Build from Source
-Instructions are provided in the `ipynb` file.
+Instructions are provided in the `.ipynb` file.

 If you have any queries, contact me: arnabnushna24@gmail.com